-ArcBiox™ composites are compostable in industrial composting environments.
+ArcBiox™ composites are compostable in an industrial compost.
 In this environment the moisture and heat in the compost pile split the polymer chains apart, creating smaller polymers, and finally, lactic acid.
 As the polymer degrades the ArcBiox™ fibers are exposed to the environment and they brake down to the minerals.
 The microorganisms in the compost consume the smaller polymer fragments and lactic acid as nutrients.
-As a summary, what is needed in industrial composting is a combination of microorganisms, humidity and temperature.

 4. Chemical recycling

 The chemical recycling process also known as back biting is not very widely used today outside the US.
 One of our suppliers NatureWorks has recycled more than 17 million pounds of their Ingeo biopolymer in the US.
 In this process, called the hydrolysis process, the biopolymer is broken down into lactic acid.
 Following the hydrolysis process the lactic acid is then converted back to biopolymer resin.

 In addition, there is an option of anaerobic digestion that means organic composting and forming of biogas.
 ABM together with its suppliers and partners are looking for developments in this area and what role ArcBiox™ materials could play in this area.